 Disneyland – 2 Days

 The only U.S. park on this list that I seriously considered giving more than 2 days.
 There is an incredible amount to see here.
 You could probably hit all of Disneyland’s E-Ticket attractions in one day (again, probably) but that would be all you would have time for.
 If you do that, and skip a second day, you will definitely be missing out on Disneyland’s charm.
 There are strolls around New Orleans Square, rides on riverboats, dozens of foods to try, and history to explore.
 I spend multiple days per week in this park usually and I still don’t think I’ve seen it all.
 Do the big attractions because they are great but don’t forget to slow down and enjoy the parts of Disneyland that make it so unique.
 As an aside, I recommend spending two evenings in this park, as well.
-Do Fantasmic! one night and the firework show, which is usually only showing on the weekends, the other night.
+Do Fantasmic! one night and the firework show the other night.

 Disney California Adventure – 1 Day

 When this park first opened, spending half of a day here would do but since the renovation of basically the entire park, the quality has gone up.
 There’s a decent number of E-Ticket attractions here including Radiator Springs Racers, Guardians of the Galaxy – Mission: BREAKOUT! and IncrediCoaster.
 In California Adventure’s first go-around, it seemed that they didn’t quite understand the value of having beautiful areas to explore.
 The park still isn’t quite there but Cars Land, Buena Vista Street, and Grizzly Peak are all pretty lands.
 Pixar Pier and Avengers Campus are interesting, although somewhat weak thematically.
-World of Color is a must-see and so is Cars Land at dusk.
-You can typically do both in one day but you may have to be strategic.
-The lack of interesting areas to explore keeps this park away from adding a half day.
+World of Color is a unique nighttime show and Cars Land at dusk is a must do.
+You can typically do both in one day.
+Even with improvements and an abundance of quality dining, one day will be plenty here.

 Magic Kingdom – 1.5 Days